The Efficiency Gain Becomes the Demand Engine

 The point was not that efficiency is fake.
 It was that efficiency changes behavior.
 If a resource becomes cheaper to use, more people and firms can use it, more uses become profitable, and the economy can reorganize around the new abundance.
 Under those conditions, total consumption can rise even while use per unit falls.

 That is why Jevons paradox keeps returning whenever a society treats efficiency as a substitute for absolute constraints.
 A more efficient car can lower the cost of driving.
 A more efficient light can make lighting more common.
 A more efficient server can make computation more pervasive.
-The rebound is not magic.
+The rebound is not mysterious.
 It is demand responding to lower effective cost.

 AI gives the paradox a new surface.
 The relevant input is not only electricity.
 It is also accelerator time, inference capacity, model access, cloud budgets, human attention, organizational tolerance for automation, and the permission to run machine judgment through more parts of life.